kristianmandrup/pulumi-fargate-mfe-importmap-deployer/Readme.md

-# Pulumi stack for importmap deployer on AWS
+# Pulumi stack for deploying importmap-deployer on AWS Fargate

 Pulumi AWS Fargate deployment for [importmap-deployer](https://github.com/single-spa/import-map-deployer) used by [single-spa](https://single-spa.js.org/) [Micro Frontends](https://micro-frontends.org/)
 This Pulumi stack is designed to make it easy to set up AWS infrastructure for [importmap-deployer](https://github.com/single-spa/import-map-deployer).